akshatasProjects/JS-Algo-freeCodeCamp/JS-GradeBook/README.md

   - The average is calculated by adding up all the scores and dividing by the total number of scores.

         average = sum of all scores / total number of scores

+  - A couple of function calls have been provided for you so you can test out your code.

+  * Tips

+  - You can use a loop to iterate over the scores array and add up all the scores.
+  - You can use the length property to get the total number of scores.

+4. Step 4

+   Now that the teacher has all of the information they need, they want to be able to message the student with the results.

+Complete the studentMsg function with totalScores and studentScore for parameters.
+The function should return a string representing a message to the student.
+EX: Class average: average-goes-here.
+Your grade: grade-goes-here.
+You passed the course.
+Class average: average-goes-here.
+Your grade: grade-goes-here.
+You failed the course.

+Tips

+- Use the getAverage function to get the class average.
+- Use the getGrade function to get the student's grade.
+- Use string concatenation (+) to build the message.
+- Be careful with the punctuation and spaces in the message.